 Nicaragua Country Report

 The operational environment in Nicaragua includes a number of significant challenges including limited infrastructure and extensive corruption.
 Poor quality infrastructure, transport networks, and utilities are regularly tested by protests and labour strikes, as well as severe weather events.
 Corruption among officials, cronyism, and connection-dependent contract negotiations often result in discrimination against firms lacking political connections, as well as regulatory and judicial delays.
-Generally positive security and economic indicators over the last decade have been disrupted by extended anti-government protests that are unlikely to be fully resolved before mid-2019.
+Generally positive security and economic indicators over the last decade have been disrupted by extended anti-government protests that are unlikely to be fully resolved by 2020.

 Vaccines required to enter the country